iancottam91/green-up/README.md

 NEXT:

 - get availabilities for my current week to set initial state in set my greens
+- persist user details in local storage
 - post for each availability option
 - view all availabilites of everyone else
-- keep token in local storage
 - make into an app??